Cara Delevingne Flaunts Toned Abdomen & Sculpted Legs As She’s Spotted Leaving ‘The Tonight Show’

 “I also have another very special woman in this room to thank and you know who you are.
 She’s one of the people who help me love myself when I needed it most and I really needed it.
 She showed me what real love is and showed me how to accept it, which is a lot harder than I thought.
 I love you, Sprinkles.”

-Last week, the actress attended the red carpet premiere of her new series Carnival Row, which she stars in alongside Orlando Bloom.
+Last week, the actress attended the red carpet premiere of her new series Carnival Row, which also stars Orlando Bloom.
 The series tells the story of a human detective and a fairy who enter into a dangerous romantic relationship within a Victorian fantasy world.
-The first episode aired on August 30, 2019 on Amazon Prime Video.
+The first episode aired August 30 on Amazon Prime Video.